Skip to main content

 The confidence gate

-Vantic IQ does not surface a Friction Score until the Pattern Engine has sufficient confidence.
+Vantic IQ does not publish the composite Friction Score (0–100) until the Pattern Engine has sufficient confidence.
 That means:

 • A minimum number of workflow instances observed — repetition, not a single unusual day